servirtium/README/README.md

 # Implementations

 1. Java - [Servirtium-Java](https://github.com/servirtium/servirtium-java) (in this org) - ready to use
-2. Python - Being developed story by story as part of demo [demo-python-climate-data-tck](https://github.com/servirtium/demo-python-climate-data-tck) and will be extracted to its own library/repo at some point
+2. Python - [Servirtium-Python](/servirtium/servirtium-python) Being developed story by story as part of demo [demo-python-climate-data-tck](https://github.com/servirtium/demo-python-climate-data-tck) and will later be extracted to the library/repo
-3. Ruby - People wishing to lead development sought.
+3. Ruby - [Servirtium-Ruby](/servirtium/servirtium-ruby) People wishing to lead development sought.
 4. Go - People wishing to lead development sought.
 5. C# - People wishing to lead development sought.
 6. Node.JS - People wishing to lead development sought.

+If you want to start one of these then read [starting a new implementation](starting-a-new-implementation.md)

-We're also looking to existing Service Virtualiztion frameworks/libs to support (and help refine) the same Markdown format.
+We're also looking to existing *Service Virtualization* frameworks/libs to support (and help refine) the same Markdown format.

 # Demo Projects